PulledPork0/AlgoCompetition/README.md

-We can rewrite this more cleanly if we define "*" between tuples to mean composition, so that (tuple1 * tuple2) as an operation results in some tuple such that is the composition of tuple1 and tuple2.
+We can rewrite this more cleanly if we define "*" between tuples to mean composition, so that (tuple1 * tuple2) as an operation results in some tuple such that it is the composition of tuple1 and tuple2.
 The previous result can then be written:
 ```
     if  T1 ~ T2  and  T3 ~ T4,  then  (T1 * T3) ~ (T2 * T4)